-4: Set play dates with intervals.
-Once your child seems to have relaxed and stops fearing your pet, it may be time to set up little intervals of play time.
+- Set play dates with intervals.
+Once your child is ready and relaxed, it may be time to set up little intervals of play time.
 Supervise them and make sure neither one gets out of control.
 Keep it to small doses at first and try to make sure each play date ends on a positive note for your child and your furry friend.